By Dan Shea and Dolf Goldsmith –

-Hinderikus (Henk) Lucas Visser was born in the City of Groningen, the capitol of Groningen Province in the north east of the Netherlands, on 5 August, 1923.
+Hinderikus (Henk) Lucas Visser was born in the City of Groningen, the capital of Groningen Province in the northeast of the Netherlands, on 5 August 1923.
 Henk was very involved in the CETME rifle project, the original HK G3, Stoner’s projects (most notably the Stoner 63A1), Oerlikon, Mauser, and many other historical events that impact on the small arms community today.
-SAR is pleased to bring this lengthy and comprehensive interview to our readers and will be presented in two parts. – Dan Shea
+Smallarmsreview.com is pleased to bring this lengthy and comprehensive interview to our readers from our 2006 issue and will be presented in two parts. – Dan Shea, SAR Editor-in-Chief

 SAR: Thanks for joining us, Henk.
 I guess the readers would like to know what got you started with firearms – what was your first gun?

 Visser: My first gun was an old pinfire revolver, which you could buy for about two bucks in those days.
 I was maybe fifteen years old.
 Pinfire ammunition was very rare so I just collected these and enjoyed looking at them and I would hide them from my mother who did not approve.
 My father had died when I was ten years old.
 Later in life my mother would complain about my gun collecting habits, but I would say, “Mother, it’s your own fault.
 You never bought me an air rifle.”

 SAR: And your interest in military firearms?